MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-configure-settings.md

 #### Return value
 **Type:** Same as the type of the setting: *Number*, *String*, or *Yes/No*<br><br>
 **Description:**
-- If the setting is *Overridable* and *"Value can be overridden"* is set to *"Environment and app"* the setting app value is returned.
+- If the setting is *Overridable* and *Value can be overridden* is set to *Environment and app* the setting app value is returned.
 If a setting app value does not exist, then the setting environment value is returned.
 If a setting environment value does not exist, the default value as specified in the setting definition is returned.
 - If the setting is *Overridable* and *"Value can be overridden"* is set to *"Environment only"* the setting environment value is returned.
 If a setting environment value does not exist, the default value as specified in the setting definition is returned.
 - If the setting is *Overridable* and *"Value can be overridden"* is set to *"App only"* the setting app value is returned.
 If a setting app value does not exist, the default value as specified in the setting definition is returned.
 - If the setting is not *Overridable*, the default value as specified in the setting definition is returned.